fozbstudios/occmodel/README.rst

 ============

 occmodel is a small library which gives a high level access to the OpenCASCADE modelling kernel.

-For most users a direct use of the OpenCASCADE modelling kernel can be quite a hurdle as it is a huge library.
+For most users direct use of the OpenCASCADE modelling kernel is undesirable as it is large and opaque.

 This is a fork from https://github.com/tenko/occmodel

-It has been repackaged so that it installs easily on Ubuntu 14.04 LTS, no other platforms have been or will be tested.
+It has been repackaged and pared down so that it installs easily on Ubuntu 14.04 LTS, no other platforms have been or will be tested.

 Install